LEGO/kong-aws-request-signing/Readme.md

 required = true
 default = false

-preserve_auth_header -- Controls if the bearer token will be passed to the upstream type = "boolean" required = true default = true
+preserve_auth_header -- Controls if the header value will be passed to the upstream type = "boolean" required = true default = true

-preserve_auth_header_key -- The header key where the bearer token will be saved and passed to the upstream. works only if 'preserve_auth_header' parameter above is set to true. type = "string" required = true default = "x-authorization"
+preserve_auth_header_key -- The header key where the header value will be saved and passed to the upstream. works only if 'preserve_auth_header' parameter above is set to true. type = "string" required = true default = "x-authorization"